Pineapple Upside Down Cake meets Monkey Bread in a deliciously sweet, naturally juicy combination!

 Me being alive – fully alive – means that I’m happy.
 And energized.
 And doing something that makes me feel content.
 Which I AM!!
 I love making food and sharing it with family and friends…and, of course, with all of you!
 I especially love when I can share something I know you’ll love as much as I do….like this Pineapple Upside Down Monkey Bread!
 Everything about it – from the bright yellow pineapple to the delicious sauce that’s created from its juices – will make you come alive!
 It will make you happy….and content….and there’s NOTHING more important (or valuable) than that!

-- 2 cans 16 oz. each Refrigerated Buttermilk Biscuits
+- 2 16 ounce cans Refrigerated Buttermilk Biscuits

-Pour ¼ c. granulated sugar into gallon-size Ziploc bag, add cut biscuits, and shake to coat.
+- Pour 1/4 cup granulated sugar into gallon-size Ziploc bag, add cut biscuits, and shake to coat.